Monsauce/Open-the-North/CONTRIBUTING.md

     This is now your copy of the project.
 You won't mess up anyone else's work so you're super safe.

     Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.
+HT to Kirstie Whitaker for the info!

 3. Make the changes you've discussed.